code4romania/seismic-risc/README.md

 ### Development

-When creating new models in Django, in order to make sure they are generated in a clean environment, it is recommended to generate the migration files using the `make` command:
+When creating new models in Django, to make sure they are generated in a clean environment, it is recommended to generate the migration files using the `make` command:

 ```shell